-We’d like to let you know that the video is now available from our first ever performance of a new work that we have been developing.
-The piece is called Letters from the Affair.
-Letters from the Affair is a hybrid work—there’s a little jazz, a little opera, some Klezmer, some musical theater and maybe even an art history lecture.
-This multi-media jazz song cycle is based upon a series of letters written by the Impressionist painters Camille Pissarro and Edgar Degas.
+We’d like to introduce you to a new work of Jazz Musical Theater, Letters from the Affair.
+Letters from the Affair is a hybrid work—there’s a little jazz, a little opera, some Klezmer, some musical theater and even an art history lecture.
+This multi-media work, complete with projections and supertitles is based upon a series of letters written by the Impressionist painters Camille Pissarro and Edgar Degas.

 If you are interested in viewing this video please contact us for the link at firstname.lastname@example.org